Alpha-Drive/alphadrive-docs/docs/getting-started/quick-start.md

     You will find a manual_control.py that will allow you to drive the car in simulation and an example_agent.py in the directory that is our attempt at a self driving agent.
 We hope yours will be much better.

     You'll notice that there is another file in the directory called alphadrive.yml.
-You can read more about it in the [init] (/docs/cli/init) section, but let's take a peak under the hood:
+You can read more about it in the [config] (/docs/cli/config) section, but let's take a peak under the hood:

     ```
     description: AlphaDrive Agent Configuration